elastisys/compliantkubernetes/docs/adr/0025-local-storage.md

 ## Decision Drivers

-* We want to best serve the application developer needs.
+* We want to best serve the Application Developer needs.
 * We want to offer fast performant Managed Services.
 * We want to find a solution which is scalable and minimizes administrator burden.
 * We want to find a future-proof solution, which exposes local disks to any application.